kamax-matrix/mxisd/docs/stores/ldap.md

 - `ldap.auth.filter`: Specific user filter applied during identity search.
 Global filter is used if blank/not set.

 ### Directory
-No further configuration is needed to enable directory with LDAP once globally enabled and configured.
+No further configuration is needed to use the Directory feature with LDAP once globally enabled and configured.

 #### Configuration
 To set a specific filter applied during directory search, use `ldap.directory.filter`